 At the interment, body and slab were inserted into a narrow wall cavity and the marble wall stone sealed in place.
 I felt a dark, dry claustrophobia with heavy stone squeezing my body and I knew I wanted out.
 Not to escape death, which I fully accepted, but wanting out of that confined permanence.
 Awareness yearned for another place.

-I soared up on owl wings to the highest arch of Chartres’ right transept.
+Soaring up on my owl wings, I perched in the highest arch of Chartres’ right transept.
 Sunlight radiated rich color through stained glass roses as I marveled at the intricate incandescence of this pulsating space so rich with infinite detail and surfaces all alive.
 Very aware of the yellow-green spheres of my eyes under the perfect circles of feathered ‘eye-brows,’ I was painfully conscious of being inside my body looking out, incomplete in some way.

 As a pillar of fire, with a pure sapphire center, surging, reaching, turning in complex form and gesture, shaped empty space or forms of detailed specificity, sharp-edged or gaseous but all the essence of flame, I moved through space and time.
-At one moment, I was in my studio working a large painting.
-As the conduit of images moving through my flames with great energy, I made images directly on linen without paint or tools with no hesitation or resistance.
-It all moved fast as light but felt eternal.
-Passing through linen, I was out in galactic space far beyond earth, as a roiling mass of fire, gliding at great velocity on curved invisible fields like grooves though immense space.
-I could feel the shifting gravitational pulls as they weighted my fire, torqueing through brilliant blackness – a darkness generating intense, transparent light but still the deepest of complex blacks.
-With profuse detail of structure and form, I saw billions of objects in such intricate detail that seemed more than a single mind could possibly perceive.
+At one moment, I was in my studio working drawings and a large painting.
+As the conduit of forms moving through my flames with great energy, I made images directly on the linen without paint or tools with no hesitation or resistance.
+It all moved fast as light but felt eternal and still.
+Passing through linen surface, I was out in galactic space far beyond earth, as a roiling mass of fire, gliding at great velocity on curved invisible fields like grooves though immense space.
+I could feel the shifting gravitational fields as they weighted my fire, torquing through brilliant blackness – a darkness generating intense, transparent light but still the deepest of complex blacks.
+With profuse detail of structure and form, I saw billions of objects in such intricate detail, seemingly impossible for a single mind to perceive.
 I lived through births and deaths of stars, huge roaring explosions of supernova, rushing or sucking or bursting of space over immeasurable distances, eruptions and endless patterns of light, complex arrays of matter and whirling condensations, black holes, and vast distances of empty but living space.
 Extraordinary beauty and unbearable energy – but I experienced no fear.
-While moving near the speed of light, I had the sense that I am all of this, witnessing it but containing it all, being it all, in complete silence and stillness.
+While moving near the speed of light, I had the sense that I am all of this, witnessing it all but containing it all, being it all, in complete silence and stillness.